 Finally, delete the old admin account and switch to Microsoft account to synchronize your settings with a new administrative account.
 Your system will now act normally with full admin rights in your hand.

-- Run your antivirus software first.
+Run your antivirus software.
 Malware is known to sometimes block admin privileges.

-- Try using Clean Boot.
-If this makes the problem go away, see if you can identify the culprit.
+Perform Clean Boot and see.
+If the problem goes away, see if you can identify the culprit.

-You can also try to use the iCacls command and see if it helps.
+You can also try using the iCacls command to see if it helps.
 This command-line utility can be used to modify security descriptors and NTFS file system permissions.

 cd /d c:\ icacls * /T /Q /C /RESET